Beanalini/techBlog/README.md

  ## Usage

-- On entering the Tech Blog website a user a presented with existing blog posts.
-In order to add a post or comment on an existing post the user must wither sign-up or login.
+- On entering the Tech Blog website a user is presented with existing blog posts.
+In order to add a post or comment on an existing post, the user must either sign-up or login.
-- After a user has logged  or signed-up, the user is presented with their dashboard where they can view their own posts or add a new post.
+- After a user has logged in or signed-up, the user is presented with a dashboard where they can view their own posts or add a new post.
-- Once logged in the buttons on the website header and the links on the post titles in teh Tech Blog homepage become active, allowing the user to view post comments.
+- Once logged in, navigation buttons and  links on the post titles in the Tech Blog homepage become active allowing the user to view post comments.
 The login button changes to  logout whilst the user is logged in.
-- To view the comments for a particular post, from the Tech Blog home page, click on the post title - the post will be displayed along with posted comments and the user is able to:
+- Comments for a particular post can be viewed by clicking on the post title in the Tech Blog home page - the post will be displayed along with posted comments and the user is able to:
   - Add a comment to the post.
   - Edit their own comments - update or delete.
 - A user can view their own posts by clicking on the Dashboard button at the top of the page.
 Posts belonging to the user will displayed and they have the option to;